WHO News

 When I first moved to Vancouver in 2019, I was told this community could work miracles; when a need arises, the people of Clark County find a way.
 I have seen this in many ways during my time here, and the WHO at St. Andrew is already seeing it in our first six weeks of fundraising for this 23rd season.

 With the loss of grant funding, we have had to call upon individuals, families, churches, organizations, and businesses to help fill the gap.
-So far, we have raised $59,000 from YOU!
+So far, we have raised $59,000!
+You.
+Are.
 Amazing!
-We will continue to seek additional grants in the years to come, but we are so incredibly grateful for and humbled by your support in keeping the WHO at St. Andrew open in 2025 and beyond.
+We will continue to seek additional grants to help fund WHO @SALC, but we are so incredibly grateful for and humbled by your support in keeping the WHO at St. Andrew open in 2025 and beyond.

 Our shelter is a stepping stone for many unhoused in our community, offering a warm, dry, safe place for women and their families.
 In past seasons, WHO has welcomed up to 50 guests each night.
 This year, we've had to cap capacity at 30 guests due to staffing budget constraints.
 With full funding, we can return to serving 50 guests nightly.

 To increase our staffing and open more beds, we need to raise an additional $81,000.
 If you have already given, thank you!
 Please spread the word to your friends and neighbors—any amount helps.
-The more people who know and care, the greater our impact will be in ending houselessness in Clark County.
+The more people who know and care, the greater our impact will be in working to end houselessness in Clark County.

 With gratitude,